ShreevathsaGP/CIE-IVI/README.md

   	- Some level of autonomous driving ability

 ### Highlights:
-1. Attmepted to get automotive emulator running using Snapp Automotive (UNSUCCESSFUL):
+1. Attmpted to get automotive emulator running using Snapp Automotive (UNSUCCESSFUL):
 	Used the following guide: [SnappAutomotive README](https://github.com/snappautomotive/README)<br>

 	Encountered the following error:<br>